stephanieleroux/my-doc-online/source/introduction.rst

 Introduction
 #################################

+This is a (dummy) example to show  how to automatically build a documentation using Readthedocs.

 This is the intro page.

-This is also an example how to automatically build of a documentation, using Readthedocs.

 RST format
 ***********